Product series: Dermastamp

 1.5 mm needles

-With a needle length of 1.5 mm, the dermastamp reaches deeper into the middle layer of the skin, the dermis, for more powerful stimulation.
-This size is particularly effective for treating more demanding skin issues such as acne scars, surgical scars, stretch marks, and deep wrinkles.
+With a needle length of 1.5 mm, the dermastamp reaches deeper into the middle layers of the skin, the dermis, for more powerful stimulation.
+This size is particularly effective for treating more demanding skin problems like acne scars, surgical scars, stretch marks, and deep wrinkles.

-By reaching the collagen layer in a completely different way than shorter needles, a 1.5 mm dermastamp can induce stronger collagen production and skin restructuring.
+By reaching the collagen layer in a completely different way than shorter needles, a 1.5 mm dermastamp can induce stronger collagen production and restructuring of the skin.
 It is also popular for treating more severe hair loss, as it reaches the deeply seated hair follicles in the scalp.

-It is worth noting that this needle length can cause more discomfort and requires a longer recovery time.
+It is worth noting that this needle length can cause more discomfort and requires a longer Recovery time.
 Redness, swelling, and small pinpoint bleeding may occur but usually heal within a few days.
-Despite this, 1.5 mm is often recommended for home use, although similar needle depths are usually used in clinics for even more intensive treatments.
+Despite this, 1.5 mm is often recommended for home use, even though similar needle depths are typically used in clinics for even more intensive treatments.

 Other needle lengths